dataset-ninja/paxray/ABSTRACT.md

 <img src="https://github.com/dataset-ninja/paxray/assets/120389559/e24cf551-321c-4972-ba64-c7c88e1da261" alt="image" width="800">

+<span style="font-size: smaller; font-style: italic;">Dataset creation protocol.
+The authors of the dataset apply established 3D segmentation methods to generate comprehensive annotations of a CT dataset.
+Afterwards, the CTs and their labels are projected to 2D using post-processing techniques to emulate X-ray characteristics.</span>

 The authors consider four super-categories: bones, lung, mediastinum, and sub-diaphragm.
 Each fine-grained class is assumed to be a subset of its parent class, for example, the segmentation of individual vertebrae and overall ribs within the bone structure.
 The rib annotation is expanded by discerning individual ribs, posterior, and anterior parts based on their center and horizontal inflection.

-For lung annotation, the authors utilize the lung lobe segmentation model by Hofmanninger.
+For lung annotation, the authors utilize the lung lobe segmentation model.
 Merging individual lobes results in the formation of lung halves.
 Pulmonary vessels and total lungs are then gathered through calculated thresholding and post-processing strategies.

 For the mediastinum, the authors focus on the area between the lung halves.
-Utilizing Koitka et al.’s Body Composition Analysis (BCA), this area is segmented and split into superior and inferior along the 4th T-spine following medical definitions.
+This area is segmented and split into superior and inferior along the 4th T-spine following medical definitions.
 Annotations for the heart, aorta, airways, and esophagus are extracted.
 Regarding the sub-diaphragm, the authors consider the area below the diaphragm.
 This area is extracted from the soft tissue region segmented using the BCA, which is then split centrally into the left/right hemidiaphragm due to the absence of an anatomical indicator.
 Volumes with contradicting segmentations are ignored, and volumes with noticeable errors are manually removed.

 <img src="https://github.com/dataset-ninja/paxray/assets/120389559/2ece1048-2614-43f2-8e98-ef754e366ca7" alt="image" width="800">